lanl/scout/docs/LangRef.rst

 Aliases
 -------

-Aliases act as "second name" for the aliasee value (which can be either function, global variable, another alias or bitcast of global value).
+Aliases, unlike function or variables, don't create any new data.
+They are just a new symbol and metadata for an existing position.

+Aliases have a name and an aliasee that is either a global value or a constant expression.

-Aliases may have an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility style <visibility>`, and an optional :ref:`DLL storage class
+Aliases may have an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility style <visibility>`, an optional :ref:`DLL storage class
-<dllstorageclass>`.
+<dllstorageclass>` and an optional :ref:`tls model <tls_model>`.

 Syntax::

-    @<Name> = [Visibility] [DLLStorageClass] alias [Linkage] <AliaseeTy> @<Aliasee>
+    @<Name> = [Visibility] [DLLStorageClass] [ThreadLocal] alias [Linkage] <AliaseeTy> @<Aliasee>

 The linkage must be one of ``private``, ``internal``, ``linkonce``, ``weak``, ``linkonce_odr``, ``weak_odr``, ``external``.
-Note that some system linkers might not correctly handle dropping a weak symbol that is aliased by a non-weak alias.
+Note that some system linkers might not correctly handle dropping a weak symbol that is aliased.

-Alias that are not ``unnamed_addr`` are guaranteed to have the same address as the aliasee.
+Alias that are not ``unnamed_addr`` are guaranteed to have the same address as the aliasee expression. ``unnamed_addr`` ones are only guaranteed to point to the same content.

+Since aliases are only a second name, some restrictions apply, of which some can only be checked when producing an object file:

-The aliasee must be a definition.
+* The expression defining the aliasee must be computable at assembly time.
+Since it is just a name, no relocations can be used.

-Aliases are not allowed to point to aliases with linkages that can be overridden.
-Since they are only a second name, the possibility of the intermediate alias being overridden cannot be represented in an object file.
+* No alias in the expression can be weak as the possibility of the intermediate alias being overridden cannot be represented in an object file.

+* No global value in the expression can be a declaration, since that would require a relocation, which is not possible.

 .. _namedmetadatastructure: